 - Sport Enrichment Programme

-- Students are provided with an opportunity to utilise the extensive leisure facilities available and set up college teams to compete against other local colleges.
+- Students are provided with an opportunity to utilise the extensive leisure facilities available and to set up and participate in college sports teams to compete against other local colleges.

 - Toot Hill College Passport

 - A unique Toot Hill College programme that accredits students for 100 hours of volunteering in the school and local community; students are provided with opportunities to volunteer in subject curriculum classes or after school clubs, work with individual pupils through learning support or become an Arts Academy mentor working with pupils from local primary schools.
 College students also facilitate an annual Children’s Christmas Party for pupils from an inner city primary school and Christmas Tea Dance for the residents of Bingham.

 - Extended Project Qualification